-* Tips and suggestions on how to read to baby, how to pick the right stories or books for your baby, how to find the time to read to your baby, how to raise a reader, tricking your baby into loving books! and more
+* Tips and suggestions on how to read to your baby, how to pick the right stories or books for your baby, how to find the time to read to your baby, how to raise a reader, clever tricks to get reluctant readers to love books and more

-* Reviews of baby story books, common elements of best baby books, book recommendations for infants, toddlers and preschoolers.
+* Reviews of baby story books, common elements of best baby books, book recommendations for infants, toddlers, preschoolers and older children

-* Interviews with librarians, teachers, early childhood educators, child development specialists and other professionals who work with books and kids.
+* Interviews with librarians, teachers, early childhood educators, child development specialists, children’s authors, illustrators, parents and other professionals

-But I tried it anyway. ( I have a confession to make – I enjoy looking at picture books myself. ) So, I added ‘books to read to baby’ to my baby shopping list and picked up a couple of small board books.
+But I tried it anyway.
+(Full disclosure: I can stare at picture books for hours on end without getting bored, so it wasn’t too hard. ) So, I added ‘books to read to the baby’ to my baby shopping list and picked up a couple of small board books.

-I started reading to my daughter when she was about 4 days old.
+I started reading to my daughter when she was about 4 days old (Heck, we were up anyway and there’s not much else you can do with those tiny things.)
 And haven’t been able to stop.

-The first book we read together was ‘My Baby Elephant’.
+The first book we read together was ‘My Baby Elephant’–a tiny, square, felt book with a purple cover.
 Now, three years later, we’ve covered dozens of fairy tales, bedtime story books, Mother Goose rhymes, Dora’s, Curious George’s, Disney’s, Baby Einstein’s and countless others.
 The parenting newsletters continue to tell me how all this reading may be making my daughter smarter, improving her vocabulary and memory.